laurentj/slimerjs/docs/api/webpage.rst

 retrieve the array, modify it, and then set the ``cookies`` property with this array.
 Probably you would prefer to use the ``addCookie()`` method to modify a cookie.

-If cookies are disabled, modifying this property does nothing.
+If cookies are disabled, or if no page is loaded, modifying this property does nothing.

 Be careful about `the inconsistent behavior of the expiry property <cookies.html#expires>`_.